Jorge Andrade: Juventus

-Andrade signed for Juventus F.C. in summer 2007, for approximately €10 million.
-In a Serie A match against A.S.
-Roma on 23 September, he badly broke his left kneecap and missed the rest of the 2007–08 season.
+Andrade signed for Juventus in summer 2007, for approximately €10 million.
+In a Serie A match against Roma on 23 September, he broke his left patella and missed the rest of the season.

 In the team's 2008 pre-season, Andrade suffered the same injury and missed the entire 2008–09.
 In a press release dated 7 August, Juventus stated:"On 9 July 2008, during a training session at Pinzolo, the player Jorge Manuel Almeida Gomes de Andrade was the victim of another serious injury to his left knee (relapse of the fracture of the rotula) operated twice in the past season.
 A new osteosynthesis operation was thus needed, with the post-surgery prognosis being a number of months.

 Given the impossibility for the player to recover to play professionally, the company has proceeded to fully write down the residual book value of the player's registration rights with a negative effect on the 2007–08 financial year for €6.8 million."
 That was the third in a year and the fourth left knee surgery Andrade had in his career.
 The Turin-based club wrote off his salary as well as part of the transfer fee for the fiscal year, though he stated he hoped to return playing at the highest level.

 On 8 April 2009, Juventus and Andrade reached an agreement and the player's remaining contract was cancelled, leaving him free to find another team.
-After being released he went on trial with Málaga CF, but was not offered a deal eventually; in early February 2010, he was scheduled to undergo a trial with Toronto FC in Canada, but failed to report.
+After being released he went on trial with Málaga, but was not offered a deal eventually; in early February 2010, he was scheduled to undergo a trial at Toronto FC in Canada, but failed to report.

 International career

-Andrade made his debut for Portugal on 25 April 2001, playing the full 90 minutes in a 0–4 friendly defeat in France, and was part of the nation's squads at the 2002 FIFA World Cup and UEFA Euro 2004, eventually scoring three goals in 51 games.
-In the latter competition, played on home soil, he also put one in his own net in a 2–1 win against the Netherlands in the semi-finals.
+Andrade made his debut for Portugal on 25 April 2001, playing the full 90 minutes in a 4–0 friendly defeat in France, and was part of the nation's squads at the 2002 FIFA World Cup and UEFA Euro 2004, partnering Ricardo Carvalho for the runners-up at the latter and eventually scoring three goals in 51 games, the first being in a 5–1 win against Angola on 14 November 2001, an exhibition game marred by violence.
+In Euro 2004, held on home soil, he also put one in his own net in a 2–1 victory over the Netherlands in the semi-finals.

 Andrade missed Portugal's fourth-place finish at the 2006 FIFA World Cup, having had knee surgery in March that year.
 He appeared in five matches during the Euro 2008 qualifying campaign, his last international occurring on 22 August when he started in a 1–1 draw in Armenia.